 Provenance: One of 8 computers preserved by Robert Nielsen, owner of Nielsen Electronics Institute.
 He traded this to Herbert Eisengruber of the "Nova Scotia Computer Museum" in Canada for a used laptop in April, 2003.
 This was sold when the Museum closed, to a collector in Middleton, Nova Scotia, who sold it on eBay around 2019.
-It was acquired March 2023 by the Computer Museum of America, as their first Kenbak-1 owned by the museum, not loaned by the founder.
-Not clear if this is on public display yet.
+It appeared lost until acquired by the Computer Museum of America late 2022, as the first Kenbak-1 directly owned by the museum, not just loaned by the founder.
+Not on public display.
 More details on provenance <HERE>.

 Provenance: This is the second of the 8 computers preserved by Robert Nielsen, who wrote about how the old switches were replaced with these momentary toggle switches.
 This was part of a lot of 6 computers sold to the Nova Scotia Museum soon after they got his first.
 When the museum closed, Herbert sold this to Lonnie Mimms, founder of the Computer Museum of America in Roswell, long before the museum opened.
 This likely remains in storage, and has not been on public display.
 More details on provenance <HERE>.